CSE142/sp21-CSE142L-final-starter/README2.md

 8. Added note about running `make cnn.exe` to build the executable to generate Moneta traces.
 9. Added note about setting thread count for `benchmark.csv`.
 See "Setting Thread Count" below.
 10. Fixed the cache size.
 It's actually 32KB.
 IF you've done the problems using 64KB, just say so.
+11. Clarified when the regressions run and how to run them (in discussion of the `n` loop implementation)

 ## New Command `--run-by-proxy`